Here are some of the ‘rules’ of group riding.

 Send the message to the front

-If you are riding at the back and a rider is dropped for whatever reason, tell the riders in front of you and ask them to shout up to the front.
-The pace can then be adjusted to suit the problem or the group can stop.
-Once riders have been left behind, finding them and regrouping can be difficult.
+If you are riding at the back and a rider is struggling with the pace or stopped with a puncture, tell the riders in front of you and ask them to shout up to the front.
+If riding in the middle, pass messages forward.
+The pace can then be adjusted to cater for all.
+No-one should be “dropped” off the back of the ride.

 Other general shouted instructions: